moechofe/lowresrmx/asset.dev/manual.md

     print "hello world!"

-Users are invited to create a new program, types the instructions above and run it.
+Users are invited to create a new program, types the instruction above and run it.

 Keywords and values are separated by spaces and instructions with new line.